Bolton's departure shows failure of U.S. 'maximum pressure' against Iran: Rouhani adviser

 “The marginalization and subsequent elimination of Bolton is not an accident but a decisive sign of the failure of the U.S. maximum pressure strategy in the face of the constructive resistance of Iran,” Hesameddin Ashena tweeted.

+“With the expulsion of the biggest proponent of war and economic terrorism, the White House will face fewer obstacles in understanding Iran’s realities,” Rabiei added.

+The United States on Tuesday announced sanctions on a “wide range of terrorists and their supporters,” including the Palestinian group Hamas and Iran’s Islamic Revolutionary Guards Corps, on the eve of the 18th anniversary of the Sept.
+11 attacks.

-Reporting by Dubai newsroom, Editing by Rosalba O'Brien
+Reporting by Dubai newsroom, Editing by Rosalba O'Brien and Grant McCool